Volunteer in Syria

 There are a variety of organizations on the ground in Syria carrying out vital aid work despite the conflict.
 All of these organizations are well-established in the international community.
 Here are a few global organizations and their mandates in Syria:

-- Doctors Without Borders (Médecins Sans Frontières - MSF) is a well-known organization conducting humanitarian aid work around the globe.
-As MSF is largely focussed on providing assistance in the area of healthcare, those looking to work with MSF should have a skill set that is medically-focused.
+• Doctors Without Borders (Médecins Sans Frontières - MSF) is a well-known organization conducting humanitarian aid work around the globe.
+As MSF is largely focused on assisting in the area of healthcare, those looking to work with MSF should have a skill set that is medically focused.

 If you want to volunteer in Syria, or you are interested in helping with the crisis in Syria specifically, volunteering in Lebanon is an alternative.
 Relief & Reconciliation for Syria (RRS) is currently looking for Arabic-speaking or high-skilled volunteers to join their team in northern Lebanon, just a few miles from the Syrian border.
 However, working close to the Syrian-Lebanese border comes with increased risk since the route of entry/exit has been targeted by militant groups.